When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Can a Blonde and Brunette Make a Ginger Baby?

-Yes, a blonde and a brunette can make a ginger baby if both parents carry the gene for red hair.
-Genetics can be surprising, and even if red hair doesn’t appear in immediate family members, it can still pop up in their children.
+Yes, a blonde and a brunette can make a ginger baby if both parents carry the recessive gene for red hair.
+Genetics can be surprising; even if red hair doesn’t appear in the immediate family, it can pop up if the genes have been passed down silently.

 Feedback: Was This Article Helpful?